A 24/7 AI Assistant on a Raspberry Pi, Reachable from Telegram

 What it actually does

-Day to day, it’s a mix of:
+Day to day, it’s a mix of things:

-- Quick questions I’d otherwise google.
+- Quick questions I’d otherwise just google.

-- Coding help — it can read my repos on the Pi and suggest changes directly.
+- Coding help.
+It can read my repos on the Pi and suggest changes directly.

-- Notes and journaling — it keeps daily memory files and a curated long-term memory.
+- Notes and journaling.
+It keeps daily memory files and a curated long-term memory.

 What’s next

-A few directions I’m exploring:
+A few directions I want to explore:

-- More skills — small modules that teach it how to do specific tasks well.
+- More skills.
+Small modules that teach it how to do specific tasks well.

-If you’ve been curious about self-hosting an AI assistant, I’d say the bar is lower than it looks.
+If you’ve been curious about self-hosting an AI assistant, the bar is lower than it looks.
 A Pi, a good SD card, Tailscale, OpenClaw, and a model API key will get you most of the way there.